faouziahamsy/MazaganStock/README.md

 ## Features

 - User authentication and authorization.
+- Adding, updating, and deleting equipments.
+- Adding, updating, and deleting articles.
-- Adding, updating, and deleting products.
+- Adding, updating, and deleting categories.
 - Tracking stock levels and availability.
 - Generating reports and summaries.
 - Interactive dashboard for data visualization.